 While pollution is a global issue, the priorities and capacities to act on pollution vary by region, country or locality.
-To provide better enabling conditions for Member States and all stakeholders to (i) prioritize issues and (ii) take action relevant to the particular issues they face, the Implementation Plan has an information sharing function to harness synergies across pollution areas and information on pollution trends and available actions, understand the drivers and impacts of pollution, pollution exposure and related health risks, and sharing of good practices.
+To provide better enabling conditions for Member States and all stakeholders to prioritize issues and take action on the particular issues they face, the Implementation Plan has an information sharing function to identify synergies across pollution areas and information on pollution trends and available actions, understand the drivers and impacts of pollution, pollution exposure and related health risks, and sharing of good practices.
 Such information sharing will provide decision-makers with the various technology and policy options available in different parts of the world, on what works and what does not, costs and benefits, and the potential to use local solutions based on local knowledge.

-The function, using a pollution lens, will need to user-friendly and easy to access to enhance its knowledge sharing potential.
-It can benefit from several pollution-relevant knowledge Platform (GGKP), the sustainable consumption and production clearing house, and the knowledge websites and data bases of the Organization for Economic Co-operation and Development (OECD), the World Bank, the Convention on Biological Diversity, the Climate Technology Centre and Network, and the Climate and Clean Air Coalition, among others.
+The function will be delivered through related pollution-relevant knowledge platforms, such as the Global Partnership on Marine Litter (GPML), the newly established Global Plastics Platform (GPP), the Green Growth Knowledge Platform (GGKP), the sustainable consumption and production clearing house, and the knowledge websites and data bases of the Organization for Economic Co-operation and Development (OECD), the World Bank, the Convention on Biological Diversity, the Climate Technology Centre and Network, and the Climate and Clean Air Coalition, among others.
+It will also be delivered through South-South cooperation, a broad framework for collaboration and exchange among countries of the South in political, economic, social, cultural, environmental and technical domains.
+Part of the value of South-South Cooperation lies in its primary purpose to empower countries to shape responses that reflect similar development experiences based on home grown experiences.

 The information sharing function will:

-- ✓ Pull together policy, legal and other tools that exist to address pollution, for example the IOMC Tool Box, model laws on lead and guidance developed by the Global Alliance to Eliminate Lead Paint, and in case of air quality: BenMAP, "filling the gaps" reports on air quality, the recently launched report on the 25 science-based solutions for air pollution in Asia and the Pacific, etc. - ✓ Help stimulate exchanges of innovative solutions to pollution issues, which can also be cross-media in nature. - ✓ Ensure that relevant assessment products from UN Environment and other relevant processes, such as the Global Environment Outlook, the Global Chemicals Outlook, the Global Waste Management Outlook, the Global Sustainable Development Report and so on, as well as those emanating from multilateral environmental agreements, feed into this platform function.
+- Pull together policy, legal and other tools that exist to address pollution, for example the Interorganization Programme for the Sound Management of Chemicals (IOMC) Tool Box, model laws on lead and guidance developed by the Global Alliance to Eliminate Lead Paint, and in case of air quality: "filling the gaps" reports on air quality, the recently launched report on the 25 science-based solutions for air pollution in Asia and the Pacific, etc. - Help stimulate exchanges of innovative solutions to pollution issues, which can also be crossmedia in nature. - Ensure that relevant assessment products from UN Environment Programme and other relevant processes, such as the Global Environment Outlook, the Global Chemicals Outlook, the Global Waste Management Outlook, the Global Sustainable Development Report and so on, as well as those emanating from multilateral environmental agreements, feed into this platform function.